seansfkelley/react-layered-chart/API.md

 #### Props

 - `axes`: an array of all the Y axes to render.
 Each object has the following fields:
-    - `yDomain`: the Range to render for this axis.
+    - `yDomain`: the Interval to render for this axis.
     - `scale?`: a [d3-scale](https://github.com/d3/d3-scale) constructor function.
 Only continuous scales are supported.
 Defaults to `scaleLinear`.
     - `ticks?`: passed through to [`computeTicks`](#computeticksscale-ticks-tickformat).
     - `tickFormat?`: passed through to [`computeTicks`](#computeticksscale-ticks-tickformat).